lursz/Wordle/README.md

 Wordle is a simple word game, its original version is available [here](https://www.nytimes.com/games/wordle/index.html).

 ## Run
-In order to run the game you need to have Perl installed on your computer.
+In order to run the game you ought to have Perl installed on your computer.
 You can download it:
 - from [Perl.org](https://www.perl.org/get.html)
 - or via chosen package manager (e.g. `sudo apt install perl` on Ubuntu)